-The average elliptical machine for home use weighs about 136 lbs.
+Elliptical trainers weigh between 60 lbs. and 250 lbs.
+The average weight of home ellipticals is 136 lbs.
 (61.7 kg).
-Simple elliptical machines without electronics and lighter construction are much lighter at 60 to 80 lbs.
-(27 to 32.3 kg) while ones with electronics and more features range from 120 lbs. to 250 lbs.
-(54.4 to 113.4 kg.)
+Simple, compact ellipticals without electronics only weigh 60 to 80 lbs.
+(27 to 32.3 kg) while ellipticals with electronics and more features range from 120 lbs. to 250 lbs.

 There are some more details and distinctions that are good to know when you’re shopping for an elliptical.
 Keep reading to find out more details and things you should know.

 As with everything, there is a variety of elliptical machines.
 I’ve only looked at elliptical machines for home use, not commercial grade versions.
 Commercial elliptical machines are the ones you’ll find in gyms anywhere in the world.
-They are much bigger and heavier than the ones for home use.
+They are bigger and heavier than the ones for home use.

 Since this website is aimed towards home gyms, that’s what we’re looking at.
 I’ve compiled a list of quite a few popular models of elliptical machine for home use.
 As you can see there are two lists; one for ‘normal’ and one for ‘compact’ elliptical machines.
 If you want to know more about the difference between the two types, scroll down for an explanation.